John-TIG/challenges/c002_vehicle_routing/README.md

 # Example

-The following in an example of the Capacitated Vehicle Routing problem with configurable difficulty.
+The following is an example of the Capacitated Vehicle Routing problem with configurable difficulty.
 Two parameters can be adjusted in order to vary the difficulty of the challenge instance:

-- Parameter 1: $num\textunderscore{ }nodes$ is the number of customers (plus 1 depot) which are  placed  uniformly at random on a grid of 500 by 500 with the depot at the centre (250, 250).
+- Parameter 1: $num\textunderscore{ }nodes$ is the number of customers (plus 1 depot) which are  placed  uniformly at random on a grid of 500x500 with the depot at the centre (250, 250).
-- Parameter 2: $better\textunderscore{ }than\textunderscore{ }baseline$ is the factor by which we require a solution to be better than the baseline value [link TIG challenges for explanation of baseline value].
+- Parameter 2: $better\textunderscore{ }than\textunderscore{ }baseline$ is the factor by which a solution must  be better than the baseline value [link TIG challenges for explanation of baseline value].

 The demand of each customer is selected independently and uniformly at random from the range [25, 50].
-The maximum capacity of each vehicle is set to 100. and the baseline is set to 175.
+The maximum capacity of each vehicle is set to 100, and the baseline is set to 175.

 Consider an example `Challenge` instance with `num_nodes=5` and `better_than_baseline=0.8: